Eldadchb/activity-scheduler/README.md

-   In general, as a frontend developer, React might be a very friendly and flexible framework but at the same time could create a mess! therefore, i put in a lot of thought in planning the app stucture and its components, in order to make it modular and efficient but yet neat, DRY and clear.
+   In general, as a frontend developer, React might be a very friendly and flexible framework but at the same time could create a mess! therefore, I put in a lot of thought in planning the app stucture and its components, in order to make it modular and efficient but yet neat, DRY and clear.

-   In specific, Since this part is crucial for managing the state and operations related to activities in the app, building the useActivities custom hook took me the longest. first while planing it then to code it.
+   In specific, since this part is crucial for managing the state and operations related to activities in the app, building the useActivities custom hook took me the longest.
+First while planing it then coding it.